 I used the term "faux-Shakespearian" because this isn't actually another of Branagh's impeccable Shakespeare adaptions along the lines of Henry V, Much Ado About Nothing, or Love's Labour's Lost.
 There is no Shakespeare play called "A Midwinter's Tale."
 Instead, this is a small, cheerful comedy about an eccentric but mostly determined group of actors who assemble to stage a production of Hamlet on Christmas Eve.
 Of course things go wrong, people fly in all directions, and of course everybody learns to work together and pull it off in the end.

 The laserdisc had nothing by way of extras, so I wasn't too surprised by all the online reports of Warner Bros' DVD being entirely barebones as well.
 Being a DVDR, it doesn't even have smart chapter stops; they're just every 10 or 15 minutes, and the menu's completely generic.
 It's not entirely a wasteland, though, as neither the case nor posts I've read about this disc mention it, but it does have the film's trailer on it, which even the laserdisc didn't have.
 So that's nice.
 On the other hand, the laser had closed captioning, while this DVD has no subs or anything.
-Still, hey, the trailer's nice.
 And it's got better cover art, because whose ever idea it was color everybody's glasses yellow on the laserdisc cover really ought to take some vacation time.
+And now the BD is still essentially barebones, but it's the best of the three with the trailer, proper menus, optional subtitles and even less colorized artwork.

 So sometimes Kenneth Branagh makes great films, and sometimes he makes fun things to catch on cable one night.
-This falls into the latter category, but it's once of his best out of that secondary tier.
-The only disappointing thing about this being an MOD as opposed to a proper, wide release DVD is this isn't likely to drop super low in price.
-Because this would be a perfect title to pick up cheap in a sale, and it would maybe even gradually grow a broader audience.
-As it is, you have to really want it.
-But it's a Christmas film, and we certainly need more of those that aren't schmaltzy and terrible, so it just might be worth it.
+This falls into the latter category, but it's one of his best out of that secondary tier.
+Plus it's a Christmas film, and we certainly need more of those that aren't schmaltzy and terrible (this is only moderately schmaltzy), so it could be a good one for your collection.

 No comments: